xpader/shadowsocks-libev-ports/README.md

 ##How to use

-1.First, you have ports in your freebsd, check /usr/ports 2.Go into shadowsocks-ibev-ports directory, and 'make install'
+1. First, you have ports in your freebsd, check /usr/ports
+2. Go into shadowsocks-ibev-ports directory, and do `make install`